Social Media Tips & Strategies

 Use Your Content to Generate Leads

-Likes and follows are great, but you need to guide people toward becoming a client.
-Your social media presence should have clear paths for people to take the next step.
+Likes and follows are great, but guide people toward becoming clients.
+Your social media should offer clear paths for engagement.

-• Optimize Your Bio Link: Use a tool like Linktree or Carrd to create a simple landing page that links to your current listings, a home search tool, a contact form, and a lead magnet.
+• Optimize Your Bio Link: Use tools like Linktree to link to listings, contact forms, and lead magnets.

 Final Thoughts

-Becoming the go-to realtor on social media in your market won't happen overnight.
-It's built through a smart strategy, consistent value-driven content, and genuine connection.
-By focusing on being the expert, the educator, and the authentic person your community can trust, you will build a powerful marketing engine that fuels your business for years to come.
+Becoming the go-to realtor on social media takes time.
+It's built through a strategic approach, consistent content, and genuine connections.
+Focusing on being the expert and the authentic person your community can trust will help you build a strong marketing engine for your business.

-The key to making all of this work is consistency, and that's often the hardest part when you're busy with clients.
+The key to success is consistency, which can be challenging.
 At Postbase, we designed our platform to remove the friction realtors face.
-Being able to plan all your video and photo content on a visual calendar, schedule it across all platforms in one go, and manage all your comments and DMs in one inbox helps you show up consistently and build relationships without feeling overwhelmed.
-It gives you the time back to focus on the parts of the job you love.
+Plan your content on a visual calendar, schedule it across platforms, and manage interactions to show up consistently without feeling overwhelmed.
+This gives you the time to focus on what you love.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.